preetsanjam/Web_Development/JavaScript/advanced-js/notes.md

         - `document.title` will point to the `<title>` tag.
         - `document.body.p` will point to all the `<p>` tags in the `document`.
     - The `getElementById()` method is a convenient method provided by JavaScript to access an element on the screen by using the element's ID property.
+    - The `getElementsByClassName()` method is a convenient method to access multiple elements which have been clubbed together by using the `class` property.
+These elements are retrieved in a collection, which act as an array (in indexing and traversal).
+    - The `document.getElementsByTagName()` method is used to retrieve a live HTMLCollection of elements with a specific tag name from within the document.